 Please note that all these prices are as listed on the official Hydroxycut website but are available through third-party retailers.

-The amount of caffeine in hydroxycut products might lead to some negative side effects (listed above), especially with the dosage recommended by hydroxycut.
+A: The amount of caffeine in hydroxycut products might lead to some negative side effects (listed above), especially with the dosage recommended by hydroxycut.
 If you do take hydroxycut for weight loss, it may be a better choice to take a smaller dosage to decrease your intake of caffeine.

-The side effects that have been reported in relation to Hydroxycut all have to do with the caffeine content.
+A: The side effects that have been reported in relation to Hydroxycut all have to do with the caffeine content.
 First of all, you have a caffeine sensitivity you should probably not take the Hydroxycut products.
 Reports indicate side-effects such as anxiety, headache, sleeplessness and sharp chest pains.

 Caffeine – Interactions with medications